 Morses Club carries out a DBS check for a number of reasons.
 Being a Morses Club agent involves going into the homes of our customers and we want to ensure their safety.
 The role also involves cash handling and banking.
 Carrying out a DBS check allows us to determine your suitability for the role.
 Most importantly, it shows that we are focused on the safety and security of our customers, our business and all those associated with it.

 You will be paid weekly, and the amount you get paid is based around how much money you have collected.
 A commission percentage will be agreed when you begin working as an agent so you will be able to work out about how much you will be paid each week.

 Your commission will increase as you grow your customer base.
 For example if you start with a territory of 100 customers, you will earn your commission as a percentage of what you collect from them.
 If you introduce more customers to Morses Club and increase your territory number to 150 customers, you will earn more commission.

 You are required to make sure the territory is covered 52 weeks per year.
 However, as a self-employed person you are not obliged to do the work yourself and should arrange for a substitute to do it when you are unable to do so.
-Your Business Manager will talk you through how to set up a substitute to cover your territory.
+Your Customer Relation Manager will talk you through how to set up a substitute to cover your territory.